wulffeld/wulffeld/README.md

 ### Hi there 👋

 I'm Martin.
-A senior web developer primarily working with Ruby on Rails.
+A senior web developer primarily working with Ruby on Rails, CSS and JavaScript.
+Sometimes I venture into unknown territories like Golang and new JS frameworks.

 Elsewhere: